Mie Prefecture [三重県]

 The noodle of Ise uden is very thick and soft.

-It is one of the most famous high-class beefs in Japan,
+It is one of the most famous high-class beefs in Japan, along with Kobe beef.

 They are born in Tajima area in Hyogo Prefecture and sre raise around Matsusaka city in the middle part of Mie Prefecture.

 Matsusaka beef is meltingly soft and delicious.
-Of course, it is very expensive.

 Pearl is a jewel created inside shellfish, and it had been rare jewels for a long time.

 Britain and France claimed that the pearl was a sophisticated fake, but he pursued legal action and won a lawsuit in 1927.